CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-get-ms-clicks.md

 This method also support the use of the [fields parameter](./rest-fields-parameter) for the **timestamp** field.

+## Parameters

+There is one parameter available for this method.
+The 'unique' parameter indicates whether only unique clicks should be retrieved or not.
+By default all clicks will be returned.

 ## Returned fields

 The method returns a JSON object with several clicks.
 For each click